A survey of the homology cobordism group: A Promenade around Smooth Manifolds

 \begin{introthm}[\cite{R52}; Section~I.5, \cite{GA70}] The group $\TZ$ is non-trivial.\footnote{Note that the homology cobordism group also appeared with notations $\Theta_3^H$ or $\mathscr{H}^3$ in the literature of the 1970-80s.} \end{introthm}

 The non-triviality of $\TZ$ is sensitive to both homology and smoothness conditions on the cobordism $4$-manifold.
-The group would be trivial if at least one of these conditions is removed.
-See the articles of Rokhlin \cite{R51} and Freedman \cite{F82} respectively.
-Also, $\TZ$ is countable by the classical articles of Moise \cite{M52a, M52b}.
+The group would be trivial if at least one of these conditions were removed.
+See the articles by Rokhlin \cite{R51} and Freedman \cite{F82} respectively.
+Also, $\TZ$ is countable by the classical results of Moise \cite{M52a, M52b}.

 Until the 1980s, the only known invariant of $\TZ$ was the Rokhlin invariant $\mu$ and there was a belief that it might be an isomorphism.
-However, it later turned out that $\TZ$ was very far from being finite.
-Understanding the infinitude of $\TZ$ has led to the construction of numerous invariants of homology $3$-spheres.
+However, it later turned out that $\TZ$ is far from being finite.
+The understanding of the infinitude of $\TZ$ has led to the construction of numerous invariants of homology $3$-spheres.

-The seminal works of Matumoto \cite{M78} and Galewski and Stern \cite{GS80} yielded a rich connection between the Rokhlin invariant $\mu$, the group $\TZ$, and the triangulation conjecture.
+The seminal work of Matumoto \cite{M78} and Galewski and Stern \cite{GS80} yielded a rich connection between the Rokhlin invariant $\mu$, the group $\TZ$, and the triangulation conjecture.
 Manolescu revolutionized low-dimensional topology by introducing the Seiberg-Witten (monopole) $\mathrm{Pin}(2)$-equivariant Floer homology, constructing the $\beta$-invariant, and disproving the triangulation conjecture \cite{M16}.
-His $\beta$-invariant is an integer lift of the Rohklin invariant $\mu$ and its existence rejects the triangulation conjecture by relying on the articles \cite{M78} and \cite{GS80}.
-Consult Section~\ref{torsion} for details.
+His $\beta$-invariant is an integer lift of the Rohklin invariant $\mu$ and its existence rejects the triangulation conjecture by relying on the articles \cite{M78, GS80}.
+Consult Section~\ref{torsion} for more details.
 The several variations of Manolescu's Floer homotopic approach have led to the invention of new powerful theories and sensitive invariants of knots and manifolds.
-From now on, we will aim to broadly discuss the structure of $\TZ$ from both algebraic and geometric perspectives and present various open problems.
-In a nutshell, we create Table~\ref{tab:current} to reflect the sharp contrast between homotopy and homology cobordism groups.\footnote{One can access the most recent information about the orders of $\HC$ from the article of Isaksen, Wang, and Xu \cite{IWX20b}.}
+Recently, there has also been increased activity in studying $\TZ$ using techniques from $SU(2)$-gauge theory, following the work of Daemi \cite{Dae20}.

+From now on, we will aim to approach all results that arise around the homology cobordism group $\TZ$ from a broad, comprehensive, and historical perspective.
+Our additional purpose is to present various open problems of homology $3$-spheres in the context of homology cobordism.
+Finally, we will discuss the knot concordance group $\mathcal{C}$ and the rational homology cobordism group $\TQ$ by eleborating their most recent algebraic structure, relating them to $\TZ$, and posing several open problems.
+Most of the problems raised in this survey are well-known in the field in general.
+We hope that our efforts will have a positive impact, and motivate on readers to investigate and study the homology cobordism group $\TZ$ in the future.